Lamer87/Space_Engineers_DLC_unlocker/README.md

     </p></details>

-    - v1.4
+    - v1.5
-            - More options in the Removing zone (just restore backup or remove files)
+            - Very important FIX to cream_api.ini for Plugin Launcher compatibility
-            - Added a "restart the Tool" button when it can be useful
+            - Plugin Launcher now works with latest CreamAPI version
-            - Some edits to cream_api.ini
+            - All this thanks to Vidkol18
-            - Updated CreamAPI from v5.2 to v5.3 for base game (Plugin Launcher need 4.5)
+            - Partially rewrote the Tool to remove parts no longer needed

 <br>